iCliniq Logo

 Welcome back to icliniq.com.

 I have gone through all the reports that you have sent (attachment removed to protect patient identity).
 I do not see any major worry.
-It looks like you are on the heavier side, and losing some weight will sure help with all your symptoms.
+It looks like you are on the heavier side, and losing some weight will surely help with all your symptoms.
 I suggest you try taking Vitamin D powder once a week for ten weeks.
-For dizziness, you need do some neck exercises, and I would also suggest you consult an ENT specialist.
+For dizziness, you need to do some neck exercises, and I would also suggest you consult an ENT specialist.

 Patient's Query